NHSDigital/record-a-vaccination-guidance/app/adding-vaccines-and-batches.md

 Note: For COVID-19 batches, enter the batch number and thawed expiry date provided by your vaccine supplier.
 You can find this information on the vaccine vial box.

-Once you’ve added a batch, it’s immediately activated for users to select.
+Once you’ve added a batch, it’s immediately activated for users to select when they are recording a vaccination.